pedasmith/BluetoothDeviceController/BluetoothWinUI3/Assets/HelpFiles/How_To_Add_New_Device_Control.md

 ```

 ## Size is the CurrWindowSize.
-And there's a standard IntenralDeviceType string for logging purposes.
+And there's a standard InternalDeviceType string for logging purposes.

 ```
     /// <summary>